raystack/meteor/README.md

 ## Key Features

-* **No Dependency** Written in Go.
+* **No Dependency:** Written in Go.
 It compiles into a single binary with no external dependency.
-* **Extensible** Plugin system allows new sources and sinks to be easily added.
+* **Extensible:** Plugin system allows new sources and sinks to be easily added.
-* **Ecosystem** Extract metadata for many popular services with a wide number of service plugins.
+* **Ecosystem:** Extract metadata for many popular services with a wide number of service plugins.
 * **Customizable:** Add your own processors and sinks to suit your many use cases.
 * **Runtime:** Meteor can run inside VMs or containers with minimal memory footprint.